Election Snapshot: Trump’s Tax Proposals, Congressional Influence

 Key insights

-• The 2024 presidential candidates have put forth a wide variety of federal tax proposals that could significantly change the tax landscape for businesses, individuals, and estates.
+• President-elect Trump has put forth a wide variety of federal tax proposals that could significantly change the tax landscape for businesses, individuals, and estates.

-• No matter the election’s outcome, there are likely significant federal tax changes coming in 2026 with the expiration of many provisions in the Tax Cuts and Jobs Act.
+• Election results are in, and significant federal tax changes remain likely in 2026 with the expiration of many provisions in the Tax Cuts and Jobs Act.

 • Proactive tax planning and scenario modeling can help you stay ahead of the curve from a personal and a business perspective, regardless of where tax policy lands.